edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 **13. What is pseudononimity and discuss key features with reference to a practical example.
 Explain the advantages and weakness of pseudononimity discussing how it should be used in practical situations.**

 **14. Explain what is k-anonimity of a database and provide one example where a k-anonymous database does not leak any  information (i.e. it preserves privacy) and one in which a k-anonymous database can leak information.**

+K-anonimity is a technique used to understand how to release public informations from a private database without violating privacy.
+However, be aware that only using k-anonimity there could still be some problems (solved partially by t-closeness and l-diversity).
+When we have a private table, we can distinguish between three main groups of data: Key attributes, quasi-identifiers and sensitive attributes.
+Of course we don't want to release the sensitive data linked to personally identifiable informations, so we need to delete the first ones (e.g. names, SSN, phone number...).
+So we have now in our table the quasi-identifiers and the sensitive attributes.
+We could say that this table preserves privacy, but it could not.
+We need to modify the table in order to avoid inference control by the attacker.
+We use the k-anonimity to be sure that, identified an equivalence class (same quasi-identifiers), we have at least k records in that class.
+Let's make two useful examples: if we have a 4-anonymous table, this means at least 4 records for each equivalence class; let's suppose we have at least 4 records having 4 different sensitive attributes.
+It's difficult to understand which records belong to.
+Different is the case if we have 4 sensitive attributes with all the same value.
+It's obvious in this case that if Bob belongs to that particular equivalence class, that unique sensitive attributes belong to him.

-15. Given the following table
+**15. Given the following table
 k-Anonymity:
 (i) Determine the largest k such that the table is k-anonym.
 Explain which rows contradict the (k+1)- anonymity.